transitland/www-transit-land/documentation/datastore/issues.md

 ## Background

-Transit data specifications have rules for data field types and referential integrity between those fields, but often their values are not accurate with regard to the geographical, temporal, or other characteristic of the data content.
+Transit data specifications have rules for data field types and referential integrity between those fields, but often their values are not accurate with regard to the geographical, temporal, or other subjective characteristic of the data content.
 For example, GTFS Shape points may be accidentally stored in reverse, or a Feed URL may be invalid.
 In other words, quality is a concern outside of validation.